Title IV-E Child Welfare Training Fellowship

 - All fellows participate in special IV-E events and training.

 Application for the Child Welfare Training Fellowship:

-If you are applying for admission to the M.S.W. program for fall 2018, you should check the Child Welfare Training Fellowship box on the Graduate School Application.
-Then, in early 2018, you will be sent a final application to complete.
+If you are applying for admission to the M.S.W. program for fall 2019, you should check the Child Welfare Training Fellowship box on the Graduate School Application (and choose the Families and Children concentration).